Domain Trust Requirements for Active Directory Deployments

 In this scenario, Tableau Server is in the dev.local domain, and users from the users.lan Active Directory domain are imported into Tableau Server.
 A one-way trust is required for this scenario; specifically, the dev.local domain is configured to trust the users.lan domain.
 Users in the users.lan domain can access Tableau Server in the dev.local with their normal Active Directory credentials.
 However, you may need to update the domain nickname on Tableau Server before users log on with the nickname.
 Refer to the Tableau Knowledge Base(Link opens in a new window) for more information.

-When you configure Tableau Server for this scenario, specify the user domain during installation.
+When you configure Tableau Server for this scenario, specify the primary user domain during installation.
 See Configure Initial Node Settings.
 To ensure that Tableau Server can connect to other Active Directory domains, you must also specify other domains that Tableau Server connects to by setting the

 Kerberos single sign-on is supported in this one-way trust scenario.

 Review User Management in Active Directory Deployments to understand how multiple domains, domain naming, NetBIOS, and Active Directory user name format influence Tableau user management.

 Connecting to live data in one-way trust scenarios